Capstone2022Team17/drgbl/README.md

 ![DRGBL Logo](/docs/FDB273BD-66BB-4464-9FAC-8E479D60BDC9.jpeg)

-Hi we are BYU Capstone Team 17 (DRGBL)!
+Hi!
+We are BYU Capstone Team 17 (DRGBL)!

 We are working on the FPGA High Badwitdth Memory Interfacing and Monitoring Project!